FarronF/limerick-council-meetings/meetings/2018/02/26-Meeting of the Home and Social Development SPC/Minutes of Home and Social Development SPC Meeting 11th December 2017.md

 The Meeting then concluded.

-**Date of Next Meeting:** Monday 26th February 2018 at 3.00pm, County Hall, Dooradoyle.---
+**Date of Next Meeting:** Monday 26th February 2018 at 3.00pm, County Hall, Dooradoyle.
+---